MR

 What is Credit Monitoring?

-This is a service that alerts you with a notification when there is an activity like credit file updates (credit inquiry, for example).
+This service alerts you with a notification when there is an activity like credit file updates (credit inquiry, for example).
 Credit bureaus TransUnion and Equifax, financial institutions, and issuers of credit cards provide credit monitoring.

-For those who want to keep their credit safe from fraud or security breaches, getting a credit monitoring service could be really helpful.
+Getting a credit monitoring service could be really helpful for those who want to keep their credit safe from fraud or security breaches.

 How Often Should You Check Your Credit Report?